OlliL/moneyjinn-server/moneyjinn-hbci-batch/README.md

 		final List<Observer> observers = new ArrayList<Observer>(1);
 		observers.add(new LalaMoneyflowSubscriber());

-		lalaHBCI.main(passports, observers);
+		moneyjinn-hbci-core.main(passports, observers);

 	}
 }
 ```

-* you further need to hand over the following properties during instantiation of `lalaHBCI`
+* you further need to hand over the following properties during instantiation of `moneyjinn-hbci-core`
   * hbci.passport.password
     * must be the password to all of your passport files
   * hbci.PASSPORT-FILENAME.pin